tov/ge211-vendored-example/README.md

 on [GE211] in a subdirectory, rather than by installing it on your system.
 The [`CMakeLists.txt`] expects `3rdparty/ge211/` to be (linked to) a subdirectory containing the [GE211] library.
-For the purposes of testing, we assume that we check out this repo as a submoduls of the GE211 repository at `examples/vendored/`, and `ge211` is a [symbolic link to `../../../`][the symlink].
+For the purposes of testing, we assume that we check out this repo as a submodule of the GE211 repository at `examples/vendored/`, and `ge211` is a [symbolic link to `../../../`][the symlink].